Seminar on Aerosol Physics (IMKAAF)

 Contact: Prof. Dr. T. Leisner, Dr. H. Saathoff, Dr. R. Wagner

-The seminar takes place - unless extra notice - on Mondays at 11:00 in room 150, building 326, at campus north of KIT.
+The seminar takes place - unless extra notice - Mondays at 11:00 in room 150, building 326, on campus north of KIT and/or via Zoom.

 Calendar of Events